trussworks/Engineering-Playbook/infra/tf/README.md

 1. From the releases tab, click the "Draft a release" button.
 2. Add a meaningful description.
+3. Increment the package version per [semantic versioning](https://semver.org/) guidelines.
-3. Click the "Publish release" button.
+4. Click the "Publish release" button.

 You don't need to add any binary files.
 GitHub will do this automatically for you.